kingcaubalejo/dlowblog/content/post/not-your-typical-tech-post.md

 #### Don't Rush Things

 I mean, rush package manager is quite odd if you are a bias with npm.
-But hey, it's not about tech!
+But hey, it’s not about tech!
 I realized that I always want to do things in rush.
-Learning new tech, programming language, different domains, and many more.

-In the beginning, I thought I am making progress, but little do I know, I am rushing and it makes things slower.
+I haste in learning new tech, programming language, different domains, and many more.
+In the beginning, I thought I was making progress, but little did I know, I am rushing and it makes things slower.
 Breaking into tech is not an easy path to take.
-It's a vast ocean of diffirent possibilities.
-Rowing your both without any direction is worst than failing with direction.
+It’s a vast ocean of different possibilities.
+Rowing your boat without any direction is worse than failing with direction.

 #### I got married

-Fun fact, I don't like English.
-Not because I can't speak and write it, I just find it difficult.
-And fortunately, I married an English major.
-And from the time I am writing this, she will for sure check the grammar of this blogpost.
+Fun fact, I don’t like English.
+Not because I can’t speak and write it, I just find it difficult.
+Fortunately, I married an English subject teacher.
+From the time I began writing this, she will for sure check the grammar of this blogpost.
+The wedding preparation was tremendously difficult.
+I can’t help but say “Thank God” as we have successfully pulled it off.
 This is the most significant thing that happened to me this 2024.
-The prepartion is tremendously difficult and I can't help myself to say that "Thank God" as we have successfully pulled it off.

 #### I am a Christian and believes in the Message